-Additionally, Low Carbon Transit Operations Program (LCTOP) funds, Public Transportation Modernization, Improvement, and Enhancement Account (PTMISEA), and SB1 State of Good Repair funds were received and will be used for multi-year projects which include:
+Additionally, Low Carbon Transit Operations Program (LCTOP) funds, Public Transportation Modernization, Improvement, and Enhancement Account (PTMISEA), SB1 State of Good Repair, and Measure C - New Technology funds were received and will be used for multi-year projects which include:

 - Construction of a transit center and administrative offices.
-Funds have been expended and completion of center is expected Fall 2023. - Purchase of Automated Passenger Counters and Automated Location Announcer systems has been processed.
-Systems are expected to be installed by Spring 2024. - Rolling multiple year allocation of funds to purchase replacement vehicles. - The first phase of the route re-design project has begun which included the design and distribution of a community needs survey.
+Funds have been expended and the center was commissioned in November 2023. - Purchase of Automated Passenger Counters and Automated Voice Annunciation systems has been processed.
+Systems are being installed and will be completed by the end of Spring 2024. - Rolling multiple year allocation of funds to purchase replacement vehicles. - The first phase of the route re-design project has been completed which included the design and distribution of a community needs survey.
 This project was delayed due to the pandemic but as health conditions have improved, work has begun again.
 The survey was administered and available in early fall of 2021.
 The survey targeted the underrepresented and disadvantaged community members, as well as the community at large.
 Results from the survey have been combined with comments received through the Fresno Council of Government's Unmet Needs Process, the City's ATP Results, and all results have been evaluated and incorporated into the re-design and/or service change of the current routes.
 Phase two of this project has been initiated to include the evaluation of new re-design of existing routes.
-Staff will be utilizing community and stakeholder feedback to make additional modification and finalize the new routes. - Rolling multiple year allocation of funds toward the purchase of a zero-emission bus.
+Staff utilized community and stakeholder feedback to make necessary modifications and the new routes have been finalized.
+The next step will include the evaluation and implementation of the newly required bus stop locations. - Rolling multiple year allocation of funds toward the purchase of a zero-emission bus.

 A Measure C New Technology Grant was awarded in FY18-19 for a three-year zero-emission battery electric bus pilot project.
 This pilot project will help determine the costs required for infrastructure, charging, and operation of electric buses by a public transit agency.
 The 2018 mandate from the California Air Resources Board requiring the conversion to zero-emission transit buses for public transit operators by 2030 has made this project necessary to develop a plan to meet that requirement.
-The infrastructure phase is complete and the buses have been incorporated into service.
+The infrastructure phase is complete, and the buses have been incorporated into service.
 Grant documentation was submitted for the closure of the grant; however, Clovis Transit continues to gather data from the vehicles and is sharing information about the project across the U.S.

 In addition, as an effort to meet the California Air Resource Board requirement of all transit buses converting to zero-emission by 2030, the City of Clovis and CalStart Inc. partnered to conduct a feasibility study and generate an electrification master plan for Clovis Transit.
-This project is possible through Caltrans' Sustainable Communities Grant FY 20-21.
+This project was possible through Caltrans' Sustainable Communities Grant FY 20-21.
 The study by CalStart gathered background information on Clovis Transit's operational data and the probable zero emission technologies available.
 Electric and hydrogen conversions were reviewed and analyzed to determine which conversion would be most beneficial for Clovis Transit.
 The feasibility study has concluded, and the electrification master plan has been generated.
 In February 2023, the master plan was presented to the City Council.
-The required rollout plan will be submitted to CARB by July 2023.
+The required rollout plan was submitted to CARB in July 2023.
+CARB approved the rollout plan and it is available on the Clovis Transit website.